South African Police: Reserve

 After President Frederik Willem de Klerk lifted the ban on black political organisations and released leading dissidents from prison in 1990, he met with the police and ordered them help end apartheid, to demonstrate greater political tolerance, and to improve their standing in black communities.

 Through the early 1980s, police units were integrated, but most police recruits had been trained in single-race classes, sometimes in institutions designated for one racial group.
 For example, most black police personnel had trained at Hammanskraal, near Pretoria; most whites, in Pretoria; most coloureds, Bishop Lavis, near Cape Town; and Asians at Chatsworth, near Durban.
 During the late 1980s, the Hammanskraal college saw a large enrollment of black policemen.

 As the apartheid era ended, these programs were restructured to emphasise racial tolerance and respect for basic human rights.
 The first racially integrated intake of recruits began slowly in 1993 and integration was complete by 1995.
 Today there is only one Police College to train new recruits in Pretoria.
 The police also increased recruitment among black youth and hired international police training experts to advise them on ways to improve race relations in the service.

 The basic police training regimen includes courses in criminal investigation procedures, self-defense, musketry, tactical weapons training, drills, inspections, public relations and law.
 Specialized courses include crowd and riot control, detective skills, horsemanship and veterinary training, and advanced-level management skills.
 Their basic training lasted 6 months.
-During the time of the S.A. border war all Policemen were required to complete a 6-week intensive counter insurgence (C.O.I.N.) training at Maleoskop (now closed) in specialised weapons and "bush warfare" in preparation for their 3 months "call up".
+During the time of the South African Border War, all policemen were required to complete a 6-week intensive counterinsurgency (C.O.I.N.) training at Maleoskop (now closed) in specialised weapons and "bush warfare" in preparation for their 3 months "call up".
 (Some volunteering and been called up more frequently.)
-Since 1990, South Africa also has provided training for police from Lesotho, Swaziland, Malawi and the (then) Zaire.
+Since 1990, South Africa also has provided training for police from Lesotho, Swaziland, Malawi and (then) Zaire.